 Best Ohio Pregnancy Discrimination Attorney Answer: Does my boss need to give me help if my doctor tells me that I need to limit some of the tasks I usually perform at work because I’m pregnant?
 Does my employer have to honor lifting restrictions because of my pregnancy?
 How do I get accommodations at work because I’m pregnant?

-At The Spitz Law Firm, LLC, our employment lawyers routinely receive calls and questions from employees that are receiving pushback from their employers because of their pregnancy.
+At Spitz, The Employee’s Law Firm, our employment lawyers routinely receive calls and questions from employees that are receiving pushback from their employers because of their pregnancy.
 Unfortunately, all too often we see employers that go out of their way to treat pregnant employees differently and not allow pregnant employees the opportunity to work and earn a wage until the employee chooses when she goes on leave.
 Often times, the employers puts the pregnant employee through undue stress by denying work restrictions, forcing the employee on early leave and even going so far as to get rid of the pregnant employee because the employer doesn’t want to the deal with the “burden” of accommodating and supporting a pregnant employee.
-This behavior that The Spitz Law Firm deals with on a nearly daily basis is patently illegal and employers need to understand that pregnant employees should never be singled out or treated differently because of the fact that they are pregnant.
+This behavior that Spitz, The Employee’s Law Firm deals with on a nearly daily basis is patently illegal and employers need to understand that pregnant employees should never be singled out or treated differently because of the fact that they are pregnant.

 As you have previously read in our pregnancy and maternity rights blog posts, pregnant women are protected under the law from their employer demoting, terminating or taking other action against them on the basis of their pregnancy.
 (See Can My Boss Discriminate Against Me When I Get Pregnant?; Pregnancy And Maternity Discrimination Excuses That Have Failed!; My Boss Fired Me Because I’m Pregnant! – Call The Right Attorney; Lawyer: Can I Be Sent Home From Work Because I’m Pregnant?; and Pregnancy Discrimination: Employers Just Can’t Help Themselves).
 Ohio pregnant women are specifically protected under the law from their employer taking any adverse action against them on the basis of their pregnancy.
 The Pregnancy Discrimination Act of 1978, which amended Title VII of the Civil Rights Act of 1964, and Ohio Fair Employment Practice Law (Ohio R.C. § 4112.01et seq.) make discriminating against pregnant women an unlawful form of gender discrimination.
 Pregnant employees are also offered protection by taking twelve weeks of unpaid leave under the Family Medical Leave Act (“FMLA”).